 There are two laws that are relevant:

-CREDIT LAWS PROVIDE YOU IMPORTANT PROTECTIONS SUCH AS:
+THE NATIONAL CREDIT ACT PROVIDES YOU IMPORTANT PROTECTIONS SUCH AS:

 - Requiring certain information to be disclosed on the loan contract;